cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 ---
-title: "Setup the environment"
+title: "Setting up the environment"
 layout: "default"
 category: "hack"
 menuOrder: 1
 toc: true
 ---

-# Setup the environment
+# Setting up the environment

 Welcome to the first step to get you started: the development environment setup process.

-Since Cozy is built on many software bricks, we wrapped it into an easy to use virtual machine so you don't pollute your local system.
-That also means you can use the operation system you like!
+Since Cozy is built on many software bricks, we wrapped it into an easy-to-use virtual machine, so you don't pollute your local system.
+That also means you can use the operation system you like (well, there are obviously issues on Windows)!

 ## Installing dependencies